• We Buy Jewelry!

 East Lake & Empire Furniture

 At every antique show we go to, people are trying to sell very nice dressers, buffets and china cabinets.
 What once sold for $1200 ten years ago is now selling for $40 IF you can sell it.
 It isn’t that people don’t need furniture, it’s that the demographic buying the furniture is different.
 People will pay big for an egg chair, or a French regency table, but not for an East Lake bed or dresser.
 Buffets are often upcycled with paint these days since no one uses china anymore.
-I often see buffets painted white and restyled into big lingerie dressers.
+I often see buffets painted white and restyled into big lingerie dressers to store Babydoll and chemise lingerie.
 Styles change often.
 If you want to sell your East Lake or Empire furniture, we suggest you paint it.
 Yes, it’s painful to cover up that gorgeous wood, but it might help sell it.

 I hope this was helpful to you.
 Let us know if you need information on anything.
 Text us a photo or bring in your items you want to sell.
 We will always be fair with you, even if we tell you something you don’t want to hear.
 We deeply appreciate you allowing us to be a part of your community.